devptyagi/QuarantineCoding/README.md

 ## April 3rd, 2020

-* Solved 'A. Boy or Girl' on codeforces.
+* Solved 'A. Boy or Girl' on Codeforces.
 (https://codeforces.com/problemset/problem/236/A)

 * Solved 'Love For The Twins' on GeeksForGeeks.